 LAND DEVELOPMENT: The subdivision of a parcel into two or more parcels, the construction, demolition, reconstruction, conversion, structural alteration, relocation, or enlargement of any building or other structure, or of any mining, excavation or landfill, and any change in the use of any building or other structure, or land, or extension of use of land.

+LETTER OF MAP AMENDMENT (LOMA): A letter issued by the Federal Emergency Management Agency officially removing a structure or lot from the flood hazard zone based on information provided by a certified engineer or surveyor.
+This is used where structures or lots are located above the base flood elevation and have been inadvertently included in the mapped special flood hazard area.

 LIGHT INDUSTRY: Amy facility for the assembly, manufacture, compounding, processing, packing, treatment, research or testing of materials, goods or products.

 LOADING SPACE, TRUCK: Off-street space used for the temporary location of one licensed motor vehicle, which is at least twelve (12) feet wide and fifty-five (55) feet long and fourteen (14) feet high, not including access driveway, and having direct access to street or alley.